kutun0901/Tabapay-project/README.md

-# Tabapay-Assessment
+# TabaPay-Assessment

-This project is a web application developed for the Tabapay assessment.
+This project is a web application developed for the TabaPay assessment.
 It consists of a backend implemented in Node.js with Express.js and a frontend implemented with HTML, CSS, and React.js.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Node.js installed on your local machine
+- Node.js installed on your local machine....
 - Git installed on your local machine

 ## Installation